 Understanding Wynn Resorts's Unusual Options Activity

-Wynn Resorts (NASDAQ:WYNN) shares experienced unusual options activity on Friday.
-The stock price moved up to $114.53 following the option alert.
+On Wednesday, shares of Wynn Resorts (NASDAQ:WYNN) saw unusual options activity.
+After the option alert, the stock price moved down to $111.35.

 - Sentiment: BULLISH